woemler/centromere/docs/documentation.md

 #### Hypermedia

-For hypermedia support, use the `application/hal+json` or `application/hal+xml` media types to include embedded HAL-formatted links to related entities, allowing for easy resource discovery:
+For hypermedia dataSetSupport, use the `application/hal+json` or `application/hal+xml` media types to include embedded HAL-formatted links to related entities, allowing for easy resource discovery:

 ```
 Request: